dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 Often a worklist will contain multiple criteria groups.
 Each criteria group has many different filters to fully constrain the data.
 This ensures the appropriate number of charts are caught in each worklist.

 >[!note]Terminology
->Worklist and Workgroup are often used interchangeably when discussing the "buckets" accounts are sorted into.
+>Worklist and Workgroup are often used interchangeably when discussing sorting accounts into "buckets".

 ### Audit